Associated conditions

 Demand avoidance sounds similar to Oppositional defiance, so what is the difference?
 Have a look at Parenting strategies and look for the Lisa Atkin heading.
 See also: Sue Larkey.

 Executive functions are the brain’s self-management system.
 Problems with executive function can be linked to autistic traits in later life.
-Here is an Options help sheet.
-It starts with James at school.
+Here is an Options guide.
+Click icon to view.

 Tourettes